 Big Rapids, MI

 It takes more than just musicians to put on a concert, produce and distribute a great recording, or get that new guitar in the hands of the player.
-It takes many people doing the “business of music” and the Music Industry Management Program at Ferris State University prepares qualified students for a variety of career paths.
+It takes many people doing the “business of music” and the Music and Entertainment Business Program at Ferris State University prepares qualified students for a variety of career paths.
 Appropriate studies in music compliment thorough training in business.
-On campus, students produce live concerts and other events throughout the year as a member of the Music Industry Management Association that functions as a student-run production company.
-Students have the responsibility of booking the artists and venue as well as promotion, hospitality, stage set-up, sponsorship, and merchandise.
-MIM students are further prepared to enter the field through internships that are a fundamental component of the program.
+On campus, students produce live shows and other events throughout the year as a member of the Music and Entertainment Business Association that functions as a student-run production company.
+Students have the responsibility of booking the artists/venue as well as promotion, hospitality, stage set-up, sponsorship, and merchandise.
+Music and Entertainment Business students are further prepared to enter the field through internships that are a fundamental component of the program.

 Five Towns College